Eating seasonally is sensible and delicious, selecting foods at their peak when they are freshest and most bountiful (= cheaper too).

 1 cucumber, peeled

-1 16 ounce container nonfat plain yogurt
+1 16 ounce container nonfat plain yogurt1 cup cold water

 1/4 cup olive oil